groonga/groonga/doc/source/reference/commands/select.rst

 ``"groonga"``.
 If an user searches with ``"mroonga"``, groonga searches with ``"((mroonga) OR (tritonn) OR (groonga mysql))"``.
 If an user searches with ``"groonga"``, groonga searches with ``"((groonga) OR (senna))"``.

-Nomrally, it's good idea that substitution table has ``NormalizerAuto`` option.
-If the option is used, substitute target word is matched in case insensitive manner.
+Normally, it's good idea that substitution table uses a normalizer.
+For example, if normalizer is used, substitute target word is matched in case insensitive manner.
+See :doc:`/reference/normalizers` for available normalizers.

 Note that those synonym values include the key value such as ``"mroonga"`` and ``"groonga"``.
 It's recommended that you include the